rsksmart/rsk-cli/README.md

 - `--wallet`: Select a specific wallet to use
 - `--gas-limit`: Custom gas limit for the transaction
 - `--data`: Custom transaction data (hexadecimal format)
+- `--attest-transfer`: Create on-chain attestation for the transfer
+- `--attest-reason`: Reason for the transfer (used in attestation)

 > **Note**: Before making any transfer, ensure you have:
 > 1. A wallet configured with sufficient balance (RBTC or ERC20 tokens)